 - Loss of Interests: Getting, taking, and hiding alcohol or drugs takes up your time, focus, and energy which keeps you disengaged in your interests or relationships.

 - Health Problems: Your drinking or drug use has caused physical or mental damage.
 For example, alcoholism severely damages the heart, brain, and liver, and some stimulants can cause heart attacks and psychosis.
 Furthermore, injecting drugs increases your risk of contracting HIV or hepatitis C.

 Whether you’ve experienced one or most of these symptoms, there are inpatient and outpatient treatment programs that can help.

 We’ve talked a lot about the harmfulness of addiction, but you can turn your life around.
 When you check into a treatment center, you’ll learn how to:

 - Address and treat other psychological issues (e.g. co-occurring disorders, trauma)

 - Increase positive productive behaviors (e.g. showing up to work or class)

 When seeking addiction treatment, it’s crucial that the treatment center determines the right level of care for your needs.
 Learn more about what to expect from outpatient treatment to see if it’s right for you or whether a higher level of care is better suited.

 West Palm Beach Treatment Center

-Rally Point is a male-only treatment center in West Palm Beach, FL that is home to white sandy beaches, sunny weather, and a variety of sober support communities and resources to help you along in your recovery journey.
+Rally Point Palm Beach is a male-only treatment center that is home to white sandy beaches, sunny weather, and a variety of sober support communities and resources to help you along in your recovery journey.
 Depending on your needs, we offer different types of substance abuse programs such as outpatient, day or night treatment with community housing, and partial hospitalization.
 Contact us today about our West Palm Beach treatment center and start taking back control of your life.